 As fall comes to an end, we’re getting ready to welcome the cold season, and the thought of a warm drink in hand and snuggling under a cozy blanket causes many people to get excited for winter.
 But, although you might be ready for it, there’s no guarantee that your home is just as prepared.
-Fortunately, these last days of fall are the perfect time to clean up and declutter your living space to make sure everything is ready for the cozy season.
+Fortunately, these last days of fall are the perfect time to clean up and declutter your home to make sure everything is ready for the cozy season.

-If you need a little inspiration and tips to get started, grab a pen and a sheet of paper because we talked to organizing experts and asked them for their advice for decluttering for winter.
+If you need a little inspiration and tips to get started, grab a pen and a sheet of paper because we talked to organizing experts and asked them for their advice for decluttering your house for winter.
 Here’s what they had to say:

 Take Stock of the Problem Areas